TariqAHassan/BioVida/README.md

 ###Overview

 BioVida is a library designed to automate both the harvesting and post-processing of biomedical data.
-The datasets it produces are intended to need little, if any, cleaning by the user.
+The novel datasets it produces are intended to need little, if any, cleaning by the user.

 To view this project's website, please [click here].